 1. Use a Secure File-Sharing Solution

 It goes without saying that mitigating cybercrime starts within the business or organization.
 One of the best items to tick off from your cybersecurity checklist is definitely using a secure file-sharing platform.
-If you haven’t caught on yet, secure file sharing is the act of sending forms of documents digitally in a manner in which unauthorized users are prohibited from seeing this shared information.
+Secure file sharing is the act of sending forms of documents digitally in a manner in which unauthorized users are prohibited from seeing this shared information.
 If your business holds a plethora or a handful of confidential data, then sharing files securely should definitely rank higher up on your list—especially when these data are shared only with a few select people or groups who have all the rights to sensitive information and numbers.

-Typically, secure file sharing is paired with a combination of numerous security protocols such as encrypting data, passwords, and two-factor authentication before being granted access to the files.
+Typically, secure file sharing is paired with a combination of numerous security protocols such as data encryption, multi-factor authentication, and other security controls before being granted access to the files.
 Thankfully, there are many types of secure file sharing systems for you to choose from.
-Each of which come with their own varying features, security protocols, and even prices to cater to your every need.
+Each of which comes with its own varying features, security protocols, and even prices to cater to your every need.

 Want a solution that’s as easy to use as email?
 Give TitanFile a try!